lorenzofox3/zora/README.md

 ## installation
 ``npm install --save-dev zora``

+Note that the version 3 of zora targets modern Javascript engines.
+Behind the scene it uses *Asynchronous iterators* and *for await*.
+Both are supported by Node (> ) and all the major browsers.
+If you wish to use the v2 you can find its code and documentation on the [v2 branch]().

 ## (Un)Opinions and Design

 These are the following rules and ideas I have followed while developing zora.
 Whether they are right or not is an entire different topic ! :D